-ii.
-Youth Advocacy Processes/ Lobbying and Negotiation
+2.2.2 Youth Advocacy Processes/ Lobbying and Negotiation

 The training session led by Ms. Juliet Kimotho, a Senior Advocacy Officer from the African Population and Health Research Center, aimed to educate youth on policy-making, advocacy, and implementation for transformative cross-border trade and youth economic empowerment.
-Ms. Kimotho discussed advocacy objectives. including identifying issues, actors, and timelines, and outlined seven steps for effective advocacy, such as defining messages assessing resources.
-She and emphasized that advocacy strategies range from networking to capacity building for policy actors.
-Ms. Kimotho also explained the different products of advocacy, such as position papers, policy briefs and social media posts, and detailed how to monitor and evaluate change using the outcome harvesting tracking tool.
+Ms. Kimotho discussed advocacy objectives, including identifying issues, actors, and timelines, and outlined seven steps for effective advocacy, such as defining messages and assessing resources.
+She emphasized that advocacy strategies range from networking to capacity building for policy actors.
+Ms. Kimotho also explained the different products of advocacy, such as position papers, policy briefs, and social media posts, and detailed how to monitor and evaluate change using the outcome harvesting tracking tool.

 The GIMAC Youth Network's advocacy gains, including campaigns for reducing maternal deaths and gender-based violence and producing Africa Youth Policy and Beijing +25 Manifesto, were also highlighted.
-Overall, the session youth aimed to empower to advocate for policy change and highlighted the importance of advocacy for social change and positive outcomes.
+Overall, the session aimed to empower youth to advocate for policy change and highlighted the importance of advocacy for social change and positive outcomes.

-iii.
-Opportunities for Collaboration for Youth and Women in the AfCFTA Implementation
+2.2.3 Opportunities for collaboration for youth and women in the AfCFTA Implementation

-During her presentation, Ms. Cynthia Kamikazi from African Development Bank (AfDB) proposed collaboration between the opportunities organization and African youth and advance Africa's women to development agenda.
-She highlighted youth activities and upcoming campaigns within the network that should be explored.
+During a presentation, Ms. Cynthia Kamikazi from AfDB proposed collaboration opportunities between the organization and African youth and women to advance Africa's development agenda.
+She highlighted upcoming youth activities and campaigns within the network that should be explored.
 Some low-hanging opportunities for engagement in the current year were identified, including organizing a youth-led civil society forum for Gender Equality and Women Empowerment, mobilizing resources for African youth to participate in the Women Deliver Conference in Kigali, and engaging with global partners to drive gender parity.